emperors_new_clothes_06Feb2025_fifthsize

 If prices are expected to fall, then the natural response, at an individual level, is to delay buying anything until next year, or even later.
 At times of economic stress, such as when the terms for Brexit still had to be finalised, and we were suffering from Covid, that is even more likely to happen.
 If, however, everyone were to do that, then economic activity would spiral downwards (see here).

 Among other reasons, including the Russian invasion of Ukraine, the pandemic and associated worldwide supply chain issues have led to inflation increasing very fast.
-In the year to December 2022, RPI increased by 13.4%, the highest since the year to March 1991 (but we do recall the high 20s during the 1970s).
-Over the same year, CPI (CPIH) increased by 10.6% (9.2%).
-Right now, deflation is not a serious issue.
+In the year to December 2024, RPI increased by 3.5% (lower than 5.2% over the previous year) CPI by 2.6% (previously 3.9%) and CPIH by 3.5% (previously 4.2%).
+Deflation is still not a serious issue.